rafaqz/Rasters.jl/README.md

 covered in the [DimensionalData docs](https://rafaqz.github.io/DimensionalData.jl/stable/).

-See [the docs](https://rafaqz.github.io/GeoData.jl/stable) for more details and examples for GeoData.jl.
+See [the docs](https://rafaqz.github.io/Rasters.jl/stable) for more details and examples for Rasters.jl.